UNR-RoboticsResearchLab/hri_projects_2024/weeke/README.md

 Vosk comes with a *very* basic speech generator node.
 You can publish strings to the `tts/phrase` topic to speak them.

 * Write a node to listen for speech and then repeat that speech back
-* Write a node that listens for speech commands from a user and then moves the robot (use actions from weeks 7 and 8) in response
+* Write a node that listens for speech commands from a user and responds (use gestures from project[0]):
-* Write a node that asks some yes/no questions, waits for a speech response from a user, then changes its response based on the answers to those questions
+** When a user says 'Hi' or 'Hello', the robot should wave ** When a user says 'yes' or 'no', the robot should nod or shake its head

+* Write a node that listens for a string, then speaks that string using text to speech.
+If the string includes 'hello' then the user should wave, nod or shake for yes or no as well, when the speech engine gets to that word.